nashervinesiaton/Pet-Adoption-Management-System/README.md

 ---

 # Features
-- **Comman Center Dashboard:** To track occupancy, adoption rates, and medical alerts through real-time metric cards.
+- **Command Center Dashboard:** To track occupancy, adoption rates, and medical alerts through real-time metric cards.
 - **Pet Profile 360:** To access medical history, behavioral analysis, and personality bios in one tabbed view.
 - **Adoption Pipeline:** To move applications through five stages from new inquiry to finalized using a drag and drop Kanban board.
 - **Medical Bay & Behavioral Logs:** To log vaccinations, surgeries, and social assessments with progress bars and score sliders.